” My Debtor’s Prison” 1995

 Well they were gone rather soon I thought, left in a hurry after playing in the babbling brook for awhile.
 It bothered me some, their visit and all, and the stuff they left behind, but a few weeks later the grasses had hidden everything, everything but a strange new plant that was growing up very fast where they had dropped some seeds.

 One day after a long foggy morning I heard whispering and then heard clearly, “Someday I will be much bigger than you!”
-I glanced over and saw that it was the new plant and she was all leaves and stalks and not too much to look at.
+I glanced over and saw that it was the new plant and she was all leaves and stalk and not too much to look at.
 She was definitely different from the others though, and I nodded to her to let her know I was listening.

 She then said, “I know you’re listening and so you should.
 I will have so much to tell you when I am taller than you!
 I will see things you cannot and thus will know more than you!”